tenfinney/dao/README.md

 2. Click **New Request** in the top right corner.
 3. In **Offered Amount** enter the amount you would like to contribute (DAI, USDC or USDT).
 4. In **Requested Amount** enter the amount of `W3API` you'd like to receive.
 This can be calculated by dividing the **Offer Amount** by the seed price of $250.
-5. Press **Create Request** to submit your proposal for voting, along with the funds offered.
+5. Press **Create Request** to initiate the proposal and deposit your funds.
-6. Send an email to **web3api@dorg.tech** with the subject line 'Token Request' and the following info:
+6. Email **web3api@dorg.tech** with subject line 'Token Request' and the following info:
    - Name
    - ETH Address
    - Email Address
    - Brief background on who you are and what strategic value you bring to the project

 `W3API` holders will receive this information and vote on your request.
 If approved, your funds will transfer to the DAO and `W3API` will be minted to your wallet.
-If rejected, you will you will be able to withdraw your funds.
+If rejected, you will be able to withdraw your funds.
 You may also withdraw your funds at any time before the request is approved.

 ### Seed Builder

-To become a paid *Seed Builder*, simply create a **Builder Profile** and an **Execution Roadmap**.
-To do this, simply:
+To become a *Seed Builder*:
 1. Fork [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch'.
-2. Duplicate the `TEMPLATE.md` file in either the [`./profiles`](./profiles) or [`./roadmaps`](./roadmaps) folder (TODO create templates).
+2. Duplicate the `TEMPLATE.md` file in the [`./roadmaps`](./roadmaps) folder (TODO create template).
-3. Give the file a name (person, organization, project).
-4. Complete all required details, and feel free to get creative with anything else you'd like to add.
+3. Name the file, complete all required fields, and feel free to get creative with anything else you'd like to add.
-5. Open a PR against [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch.
+4. Open a PR against [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch.
-6. Create an informational proposal in the [DAO's voting app](TODO), linking to the PR that was just opened.
+5. Create an informational proposal in the [DAO's voting app](TODO), linking to the open PR.
-7. If the DAO proposal passes, the PR can then be merged into master.
+6. If the DAO proposal passes, the PR can then be merged into master.

 ## Legal